agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 First, we discuss assessing whether a project is compatible with WebAssembly.

-While we note that Core Projects will need to keep the below points in mind when aiming to establish compatibility with WebAssembly, it is worth mentioning that [most Core Projects are already available in the Pyodide distribution](https://pyodide.org/en/stable/usage/packages-in-pyodide.html), thanks to the work collectively done by the Pyodide maintainers, the emscripten-forge team, and several external collaborators.
+While we note that Core Projects will need to consider the below points when aiming to establish compatibility with WebAssembly, it is worth mentioning that [most Core Projects are already available in the Pyodide distribution](https://pyodide.org/en/stable/usage/packages-in-pyodide.html), thanks to the work collectively done by the Pyodide maintainers, the emscripten-forge team, and several external collaborators.

-There are two major projects currently providing ports of CPython to a WebAssembly runtime through the Emscripten compiler toolchain: Pyodide and emscripten-forge.
-They are largely compatible with CPython akin to how it runs on a standard Linux machine, albeit with a few differences, limitations, and exceptions:
+Two major projects are currently providing ports of CPython to a WebAssembly runtime through the Emscripten compiler toolchain: Pyodide and emscripten-forge.
+They are largely compatible with CPython similar to how it runs on a standard Linux machine, albeit with a few differences, limitations, and exceptions:

 - The bitness is 32-bit, with 64-bit memory indices left for future iterations of the WebAssembly specification
 - CPython is directly compiled to WASM, specifically, the `wasm32-unknown-emscripten` target triplet, and the Python virtual machine that runs Python programs itself runs inside browsers' WebAssembly virtual machine implementations.
-While the Emscripten compiler toolchain used provides JavaScript glue code that integrates with web-based elements while in the browser; POSIX standard compliance—while generally high—is implemented differently due to the browser’s file system and memory sandboxing features.
+While the Emscripten compiler toolchain provides JavaScript glue code that integrates with web-based elements in browsers, POSIX standard compliance—while generally high—is implemented differently due to browsers' file system and memory sandboxing features.
 - This means that specific modules from the Python standard library are unavailable and have been removed, and there is a lack of support for the `threading` and `multiprocessing` modules.
-Core Projects relying on parallel programming functionality for example must adapt their code accordingly.
+Core Projects relying on parallel programming functionality, for example, using pthreads or OpenMP must adapt their code accordingly.

 For more details, refer to [the Pyodide documentation on "Pyodide Python compatibility"](https://pyodide.org/en/stable/usage/wasm-constraints.html).